Big Noon Kickoff: On-site broadcasts

-Historically, Big Noon Kickoff regularly didn't do remote broadcasts, preferring to originate from the Fox Sports studio in Los Angeles, unlike College GameDay or SEC Nation.
-However, the show occasionally did on-location broadcasts, particularly as a lead-in to major games.
-On November 23, 2019, the show scheduled an on-location edition from Columbus, Ohio for the Ohio State/Penn State rivalry game, which ESPN also chose as its site for College GameDay that week.
-Fox scheduled four road shows for Big Noon Kickoff in 2020, but only 3 happened, as their scheduled visit to USC was canceled due to Fox holding their crew out that weekend due to COVID-19 protocols, which Urban Meyer later revealed that he dealt with a COVID infection.
+Initially, unlike its main competitor College GameDay, Big Noon Kickoff originated from Fox Sports' studio in Los Angeles, and only travelled to game sites in the event of major rivalry games or as a pre-game show for the Big Ten championship.
+Fox scheduled four road shows in 2020, but only 3 happened, as their scheduled visit to USC was canceled due to Fox holding their crew out that weekend due to COVID-19 protocols, which Urban Meyer later revealed that he dealt with a COVID infection.
 The first 6 weeks of the 2021 season featured the crew going on the road, a Big Noon Kickoff first.
-In 2022, Fox announced that Big Noon Kickoff would be held on the road every week of the season.
+Beginning in the 2022 season, Big Noon Kickoff moved permanently to on-location broadcasts throughout the season.

+With Deion Sanders' debut as head coach of the Colorado Buffaloes, Fox broadcast Big Noon Kickoff from Colorado's first three games in the 2023 season; its Week 3 edition was broadcast from Boulder, Colorado for the Rocky Mountain Showdown—which ESPN also chose as its site for College GameDay that week—rather than Penn State at Illinois as originally scheduled, marking the first time that Big Noon Kickoff was broadcast from the same site for two consecutive weeks, and the first time that it was broadcast from the site of a game not televised by Fox.